Long Island Music Hall Of Fame Adds Former Guns N’ Roses Guitarist Ron ‘Bumblefoot’ Thal To Honorary Education Board

 To learn more about The Long Island Music and Entertainment Hall of Fame and all of it’s programs, as well as scholarship opportunities, please visit www.limusichalloffame.org.

 ABOUT THE LONG ISLAND MUSIC HALL OF FAME:

-Founded in 2004 by a group of Long Island music lovers, music educators, and industry professionals, the Long Island Music Hall of Fame (LIMHoF) is a is a 501(c)(3) not-for-profit organization dedicated to recognizing the significant achievements of musicians who were either born or spent a significant part of their careers on Long Island, including Nassau, Suffolk, Queens and Brooklyn.
+Founded in 2004 by a group of Long Island music lovers, music educators, and industry professionals, the Long Island Music and Entertainment Hall of Fame (LIMHoF) is a is a 501(c)(3) not-for-profit organization dedicated to recognizing the significant achievements of musicians who were either born or spent a significant part of their careers on Long Island, including Nassau, Suffolk, Queens and Brooklyn.
 LIMHoF’s bi-annual Induction Ceremonies have honored inductees that range from Billy Joel to LL Cool J.